Fact checkedFact Checked

 15% Off Coupon: HEALTHCANAL

 If booty gains are your goal, meeting your estimated protein needs is critical to the process.
 Muscle growth occurs when damaged muscle undergoes repair, which requires protein synthesis.
-Your body uses the amino acids in the protein you eat to facilitate protein synthesis and increase your muscle mass.
+Your body uses the amino acids in the protein you eat to facilitate muscle protein synthesis and increase your muscle mass.
 High-quality protein can be found in various food sources, but it’s not uncommon to fall short of meeting your daily needs through whole foods alone.

 Protein powders have become a popular choice of dietary protein for those seeking to build lean and strong muscles.
 Protein powder is a convenient and effective way to boost your protein intake without skewing your other macronutrients.
 Of course, following a high-protein diet isn’t the end-all, be-all for bigger glutes, but it’s an essential factor.
 This article will review five of the market’s best protein powders for buttocks growth.